Shao-Group/EquiRep-test/README.md

 output_dir=/data/tkz5115/repeat_project/data/dat3/$file/MTR_results
 ```
 Then use `MTR_scripts/run_all.sh` to run MTR on all simulated data and get a evalution of the results.
+## Running experiments on HOR data

+## Running experiments on RCA data

 # TRF
+## Running experiments on simulated data
 To reproduce the TRF results in the paper.
 First install TRF.
 In the `TRF_scripts`, change the `run_trf_simulated_data.sh`.
 ```
 tool_dir=/data/tkz5115/repeat_project/tools/TRF